Agencies Responsible for regulating drones in the European Union

 Then after familiarising yourself with the drone manufacturer’s instructions, you must undertake online training and take an exam for the A1/A3 category.
 Please check the NAA’s website to learn how to receive this training and exam.
 You may undertake the training and take the exam in any EASA Member State.

-After answering 40 questions with at least a 75 % pass rate, you will receive the certificate in the image below.
+You will receive the certificate after answering 40 questions with at least a 75 % pass rate.

 Remote pilot certificate of competency for the A2 ‘open’ subcategory